 I want to make it as clear as possible that I only use ethical SEO techniques.
 I earn high search engine rankings by building quality websites with quality coding and quality content (white hat SEO), and I never under any circumstances whatsoever cheat and/or unethically manipulate search engine rankings (black hat SEO).
 My customers choose me with the knowing that I cheat no one, and similarly, I only accept customers who are themselves honest.

 It is also important for the customer to know that I actually use a keyboard and type all web page coding myself.
-Unless a customer specifically requests otherwise, I do not use templates nor do I use 'automated' web page creation software.
+Unless a customer specifically requests otherwise, I do not use templates nor do I use 'automated' web page creation software when building a custom website.
 Each website is individually created by a professional programmer (me, Larry Gowdy, and sometimes with additional help to complete small tasks when the quantity of work is beyond what I can finish quickly).
 All work is performed locally within Amarillo by Amarillo residents.
+(I do not farm-out any work to other cities, to other states, nor to other countries.)
 Search engine optimization is included as standard practice while the customer's website is being coded (I do not purposefully build a low quality website and then charge the customer to fix the problems like what some big-name companies do).
-A website built from a template or automated software will likely not earn a high search engine ranking.
+A website built from a common template or automated software will likely not earn a high search engine ranking.
 It is far more profitable for the customer to purchase a correctly designed website than to lose business and have to pay for optimization later.

 A common example is of a customer who has had three or more other web design companies create and maintain the customer's website over a span of several years, but the website still did not show in Google® searches unless a person entered the company's name.
 After I reworked the customer's website it quickly gained the number three spot for its keywords (one ranking under the manufacturers' top two spots).
 Within a few months the site earned the number one rank, as most of my other customers' websites have also achieved.
 Another customer's business increased to record high annual sales while I maintained their website, and when the customer chose to discontinue the site, the customer experienced record low sales.
 Web presence and ranking are extremely important for most businesses.